 Beneficiaries: This proposal directly benefits 5 Indigenous organisations at the national level, translating to 102 Indigenous Peoples communities, whose social base brings together at least 1,982,774 people.

-Indigenous Peoples and Afro-Descendant communities have for generations had strong ancestral, cultural, and economic relationships with their territories.
-However, abandonment by the state, disputes over territorial control by legal and illegal armed groups, the presence of illegal economies, the emergence of intra- and inter-ethnic conflicts and rampant human rights’ violations have seen these same communities systematically stripped of their lands by powerful political and economic actors, further entrenching marginalisation and exclusion, and threatening their physical and cultural survival.
+Colombia’s Indigenous Peoples have profound ancestral, cultural, and economic ties to their territories.
+But abandonment by the state, disputes over territorial control between the armed forces and illegal armed groups, the presence of illicit economies, the emergence of intra- and inter-ethnic conflicts, and rampant human rights’ violations have seen these same communities systematically stripped of their lands.
+Powerful political and economic actors have entrenched the marginalisation and exclusion of Indigenous Peoples, threatening their physical and cultural survival.

-Despite the existence of a constitutional framework which in theory protects diversity, autonomy and territorial rights, in reality, the application of these rights has been patchy at best, and sometimes non-existent.
+Despite a constitutional framework which in theory protects ethnic and cultural diversity, autonomy and territorial rights, in reality, the application of these rights has been patchy at best, and sometimes non-existent.

-The Tenure Facility’s partners, the Indigenous Technical Secretary of the National Indigenous Territories Commission (STI-CNTI), have identified several structural obstacles to the better implementation of territorial rights for Indigenous Peoples in Colombia, which include urgently needed reforms to the land registration process overseen by the National Land Agency (ANT): until recently information on the content of land titling applications to ANT has not been made available to communities, making it almost impossible to track their progress or overcome obstacles.
-Files have gone missing and some applications have faced unexplained delays of more than 20 years.
+The Tenure Facility’s partner, the Indigenous Technical Secretary of the National Indigenous Territories Commission (STI-CNTI), has identified several structural obstacles to the better implementation of territorial rights for Indigenous Peoples in Colombia.
+These include urgently needed reforms to the land registration process overseen by the National Land Agency (ANT).
+Until recently, information on the content of land titling applications to ANT has not been made available to indigenous communities, making it almost impossible to track progress or cope with obstacles.
+Files have gone missing, and in some cases applications have faced unexplained delays of more than 20 years.

-A lack of education at a community level has led to widespread ignorance of rights, procedures, laws and rules surrounding the process, and Indigenous Peoples have had few trusted information systems to turn to, in order to better understand how to exercise and defend their rights.
+A lack of education at a community level has led to widespread ignorance of rights, including the procedures, laws and rules surrounding the titling process, and Indigenous Peoples have had few trusted information systems to turn to in order to better understand how to exercise and defend them.

-This project aims to tackle these deficiencies by providing a model for unblocking applications to the ANT, and building capacity at a community level to be able to better exercise and defend their land rights
+This project aims to tackle these deficiencies by providing a model for unblocking applications to the ANT, and building capacity at a community level to better exercise and defend land rights.

 To read a brief overview of Colombia, click here.